jacquesboitreaud/OptiMol/README.md

 We use Molecular Sets (https://github.com/molecularsets/moses) to train our model :
-As a one step command, one can run
 After installing the moses python library, the data can be reached by running

 ```